Sheihesinusslon/apps/README.md

 ## Most Recent
 * [Whacky Telegram bot v.2.0](https://github.com/Sheihesinusslon/portfolio-apps/tree/master/Web/Whacky%20Telegram%20bot%20v.2.0) (Telebot, udpy (Urban Dictionary), openai (Chat GPT))

 I decided to revitalize my bot with some new features.
-I did a complete refactoring, threw away the module with requests and Beatiful Soup that parsed the Word of the Day from Merriam Webster dictionary, and added openai library to make the bot virtually a proxy for Chat GPT.
+I did a complete refactoring, threw away the module with requests and Beautiful Soup that parsed the Word of the Day from Merriam Webster dictionary and added openai library to make the bot virtually a proxy for Chat GPT.
 Also, I retired the horoscope module and deligated this service to openai as well.
 Right, Whacky bot is still whacky.
-It's deployed on Heroku, try it in Telegram: @really_whacky_bot
+It's deployed on Heroku, [try it in Telegram](https://t.me/really_whacky_bot)

 ## Projects